siddharthgauts/ChatGPT_2.0/README.md

 4) User can use it as its personal chatGPT 2.0.
 5) The server will never be busy.

-As of September 23, 2023, my OpenAI API credits have expired for all my accounts.
-I used to switch API keys to keep the service running for as long as possible.
-Quality of responses from OpenAI may not be fetched in good manner.

 Some of the testimonials are attached.